-- If a Student/Parent is not responding to the normal disciplinary procedures, the parents will be called to discuss the child’s misbehaviour and attitude, and ways to change them.
+- If a student or parent is not responding to the normal disciplinary procedures, the parents will be called to discuss the child’s misbehaviour and attitude, and ways to change them.

 - A behaviour contract will be undertaken between the student, parents, and the school.
 This will be initiated by the principal.
 It will clearly state the required standard of conduct.

-- A student not responding to the disciplinary requirements of the school, may be put on probation for two weeks.
+- A student who is not responding to the disciplinary requirements of the school may be put on probation for two weeks.

 - If there is still no resolution to the problem, the Board of Trustees reserves the right to dismiss the student from the school.

 The Board of Trustees recognises that from time to time circumstances arise whereby students are unable to wear the correct school uniform.
-In these circumstances the student must produce a written note from their parents/guardian stating the reasons for casual wear.
+In these circumstances the student must produce a written note from their parents or guardian stating the reasons for casual wear.